 No matter what specific violation your employee committed, a Cleveland minimum wage violation lawyer could go over your options for filing suit.
 With support from a seasoned wage and hour attorney, you could pursue compensation for backpay, attorney’s fees, and additional damages, depending on the circumstances.

-However, these state-level minimum wages only apply to Cleveland employers that bring in more than $319,000 per year in gross revenue.
+However, these state-level minimum wages only apply to employers that bring in more than $319,000 per year in gross revenue.
 Any company with a lower annual revenue may only abide by federal minimum wage laws, which set minimum hourly wages at $7.25 for non-tipped employees and $2.13 for tipped employees.

 It is important to note that if an employee’s tips combined with their hourly wage do not equal at least $8.70 per hour—or $7.25 per hour for smaller businesses, as noted above—their employee must make up the difference.
 Furthermore, it is illegal for employers to deduct equipment expenses from a worker’s pay if it drops their hourly wage below the minimum standard.
-An attorney in the area could help a local employee file suit for appropriate backpay and other damages if they suspect their employer of minimum wage violations.
+An attorney in Cleveland could help a local employee file suit for appropriate backpay and other damages if they suspect their employer of minimum wage violations.

 Aside from the revenue-based exemption, there are a few other circumstances in which Cleveland-area employees are not bound by state or even federal minimum wage laws.
 However, these circumstances are specifically defined, so workers should be wary of unscrupulous employers citing these exemptions as they may not be applicable to their situation.
 If a minimum wage violation stems from intentional fraud on the part of an employer, they could even be held liable for punitive damages.